giliard1984/jsafrasarasin/README.md

 * Note: When logging as an admin, you will be taken on to the manage page.
 For you to be able, to create a new quiz, you can click on the create a new quiz card/button.
 * Note: When submitting the answers, JSON server is recording it twice, which causes problems to see the results.
 You might need to manually remove one of the entries at this point.
 I've added an item to fix it (Next steps).

+* There are two default users you can use: user@email.com and admin@email.com and their passwords are 123456

 ![image](https://github.com/user-attachments/assets/ebfd0475-ff0d-477f-845f-a6361f94abed)